vendia/blog/posts/2020-12-07-serverless-express-finds-home-at-vendia.md

 ---
 title: 'AWS Serverless Express Finds a Loving Home at Vendia'
-description: 'The AWS Serverless Express open source project graduates from AWS Labs and is now sponsored by Vendia'
+description: 'The aws-serverless-express open source project has graduated from AWS Labs and is now being actively supported and sponsored by Vendia!'
 authors:
 - Brett Andrews
 - Tim Wagner